 3.3.1.
-The Council's investment policy is governed by CLG guidance which has been implemented in the annual investment strategy approved by the Council on 26 February 2013.
+The Council's investment policy is governed by the Communities and Local Government Office (CLG) guidance which was implemented by the 2014/15 investment strategy approved by Full Council on 24 February 2014 (Item 7 Minute C20140224).
+It had been drawn up to provide maximum security for the Council's funds.
 As set out in the strategy, the criteria for the investment of the Council's surplus funds are based on formal credit ratings issued by the FITCH International Rating Agency and supplemented by additional market data such as rating outlooks, credit default swaps and bank share prices.
 The prime aim is to obtain capital security and then to secure the best rate of return.
 In addition to the FITCH rated institutions, all UK local authorities, and some public bodies comprise the Council's Approved Lending List.
 The rating criteria for approved counterparties was as follows: